 What are the charges in Trump's Georgia indictment?

-Former US President Donald Trump faces 13 charges in Georgia for his alleged efforts to overturn his 2020 election loss in the state.
+Former US President Donald Trump has been arrested on 13 charges in Georgia for his alleged efforts to overturn his 2020 election loss in the state.

-The 98-page indictment, unsealed on Monday, claims that Mr Trump "unlawfully conspired" to change the election outcome while participating in a "criminal enterprise".
+The 98-page indictment, issued on 14 August, claims that Mr Trump "unlawfully conspired" to change the election outcome while participating in a "criminal enterprise".

 Other charges include false claims of election fraud and solicitation of violation of oath.